EvanMPutnam/Math-Expression-Interpreter-in-C/README.md

 The biggest difficulties I found ironically were not related to dynamic storage but instead string manipulation.
 A lot of the string manipulation stuff is a pain in C where in JAVA where you have very nice functions like split or strip with regular expressions to help out.
 It was also a challenge doing a lot of this without classes because, while structs are great and provide a lot of functionality, lack of encapsulation, inheritance, and polymorphism are things that I am just so used to now.
+However, now after taking a class on compiler/interpreter design I realized I could have made this a lot better by adding some sort of lexer/parser and making abstract syntax trees to evaluate expressions.
+Maybe in the future I will come back to this project.

 # Data Structures
-Also I had to create my own data structures for this particular project.
+I creaded a number of my own data structures for this particular project.
 - Stack
 - Queue
 - Hash Table - adapted from a version I wrote for my mechanics class